-Union member strength & solidarity define Hostess strike
+Union member strength and solidarity define Hostess strike

 One fact is clear: when BCTGM members employed by Hostess Brands across the country began to strike or honor picket lines on November 9, their fight was about more than disgruntled workers upset with the company's contract offer.